 Vintage camera collection – Weston Light meter

 Another in my series about my vintage camera collection but this time something a bit different.
-It’s not a camera but a light meter.
-In fact two light meters – a Weston Master II and a Weston Master III.
+It’s not a camera but a Weston light meter.
+In fact two Weston light meters – a Weston Master II and a Weston Master III.

-Weston Master Images
+Weston Light meter Images

 These items are similar to the vintage lenses in my collection in that they are still useful and still fulfil the purpose that they were originally made for.
 Although I have several 35mm film cameras and occasionally put a film through them, I do it for mainly nostalgic reasons, whereas the light-meters are still as accurate as they ever were.